mvysny/vaadin-boot/README.md

 Tired of constant debugging issues?
 Then this project is for you.
 From now on, you can use the free [Intellij Community](https://www.jetbrains.com/idea/download) to develop your projects.

+Who is Vaadin Boot for?
+Vaadin Boot is for developers that [prefer to create their own solution, DIY](https://mvysny.github.io/frameworkless-diy/) exactly to fit their needs.
+You don't like to start by including a pre-fabricated application framework, complex and abstract enough to handle hundreds of use-cases.
+You don't have hundreds of use-cases: you only have one.
+You only use what you need.
+There lies maximum [simplicity](https://mvysny.github.io/on-simplicity/) which you own, understand and can rely on.

 ## Using In Your Apps

 Vaadin Boot is published in Maven Central; simply add a dependency on it: